Times are shown in your local time zone GMT

 Christina Nearchou

-Senior Lecturer at the University of Melbourne - University of Melbourne
+Principal Fellow at the University of Melbourne - University of Melbourne

 Professional Bio

-Christine has developed a novel dot pattern method to assess visual cognition in children and has been building a digital tool to assess visual cognition (Vis-CAT®) for accessible screening in school settings.
-Christine has led outreach eye care clinics in South-East Asia and is passionate about improving eye health and vision in children, in under-served communities and children with special needs and developmental challenges.
+Her research interests focus on visual cognition in children and its impact on learning outcomes.
+Christine has also led outreach eye care clinics in South-East Asia and is passionate about improving eye health and vision in children, in under-served communities and children with special needs and developmental challenges.

-Christine has developed a novel dot pattern method to assess visual cognition in children and has been building a digital tool to assess visual cognition (Vis-CAT®) for accessible screening in school settings.
-Christine has led outreach eye care clinics in South-East Asia and is passionate about improving eye health and vision in children, in under-served communities and children with special needs and developmental challenges.
+More recently, Christine has also developed a novel dot pattern method to assess visual cognition in children and has developed a digital tool to assess visual cognition (Vis-CAT®) for accessible screening in school and clinical settings.